 The Organization maintains its cash balances in local financial institutions.
 Accounts at each institution are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-As of December 31, 2023, there were approximately \$1,235,000 of uninsured and uncollateralized cash balances.
+As of December 31, 2024 and 2023, there were no uninsured and uncollateralized cash balances as the deposit balances are all secured by FDIC and sweep repurchase agreements.
 Management believes that the credit risk related to these deposits is minimal.